 Do I need a wood stove insert to make my fireplace efficient?

-Before we move on to other topics we'd like to briefly address the idea that floating around that you need to buy an open wood burning fireplace as well as a wood stove insert to make your fireplace efficient.
+Before we move on to other topics, we'd like to briefly address the idea that's floating around that you need to buy an open wood burning fireplace as well as a wood stove insert to make your fireplace efficient.
 This is not true.

 As we just talked about, the EPA-certified fireplace combines the heating ability of a wood stove and the traditional look of a wood fireplace all into one.
 Though, some people get confused and believe that they need a wood stove insert AND an open wood burning fireplace to make their fireplace meet EPA standards.

 The good news is an EPA-certified fireplace is all you need.
-This unit operates like a wood stove insert and essentially is one.
+This accomplishes the same task as installing an insert into your open masonry or prefab wood burning fireplace.
 We know, the terminology is crazy and very confusing.
 Though, all you need to know is that you do not need two separate units to make your fireplace operate at maximum efficiency.
-Just buy the EPA fireplace and get the best of both worlds.
+Just install the EPA fireplace and get the best of both worlds.

 2021 and 2022 Tax Credit